 We love our National Parks.
 It’s one of the reasons why we are doing this whole nomadic thing.
-But way too often, we humans ruin it.
+But way too often, humans ruin it.
 We populate places where God didn’t intend and our experience at Glacier National Park was one of those.
 We’re about to share with you why this National Park was not amongst our favorites!

 We decided to park Liberty at Malmstrom AFB and book ourselves a little getaway at a Bed and Breakfast in the Glacier National Park area.
-Our reasons were two-fold; first, to kind of get away from the RV (everyone needs a break, even us) and because of our size and accommodations in the area, it was just easier to keep Liberty at the military post and where our kitties were happiest…’not moving’ LOL
+Our reasons were two-fold; first, to kind of get away from the RV (everyone needs a break, even us) and because of our size and accommodations in the area, it was just easier to keep Liberty at the military post and where our kitties were happiest…not moving.

 We had waited to go when we knew at least some of the country’s kids were in school during the week to hopefully mitigate huge weekend crowds.
 Well, that proved contrary as it apparently was others’ idea too.

-We unpacked our cooler of provisions, set out our belongings but didn’t settle in as it was only 1:00 pm; we had planned to do a ‘drive through’ of Glacier NP to get a feel of what to expect the next day.
+We unpacked our cooler of provisions, set out our belongings but didn’t settle in as it was only 1:00 pm.
+After putting everything away, we headed out to do a drive through of Glacier NP to get a feel of what to expect the next day.

 We were greeted by a smiling National Park Ranger at the entrance where we showed Dan’s Access Pass and to get our map and brochure.
-Hi Josh!!!

 Most of our drive was literally harrowing with tight hairpin turns, small boulders and log fences that separated the roadway edge of the straight-down cliffs that plummeted 8000 feet below.

 Driving east to west on the Going to the Sun Road was the white-knuckle part of the experience as that lane was the outside lane that got the best view (as if we were really looking!).
 However, it was an incredibly better view if we were to go off the edge and I mean that sarcastically.

-I occasionally looked ‘down’ the deep ravine below us wondering oftentimes, “would they find us if we took the ‘extra scenic’ route?”
+I occasionally looked ‘down’ the deep ravine below us wondering, “would they find us if we took the ‘extra scenic’ route?”
 I tried to distract what I was feeling by clicking away on my camera.

-We were recommended to stop at every turn-off if we could because we just never know what Kodak moments awaited us.
-Well, we could at least say we
+Donna, at the B&B, recommended that we stop at every turn-off if we could because we just never know what Kodak moments awaited us.

 So, if you plan to visit, heed these words on these signs!

-It became a bit disparaging and this was on a Wednesday.
-That said, we did get to stop a few good ones and got some incredible views and photos to prove we were there.There were two tunnels which were one lane; barely wide enough for Captain America.
+It became a bit disparaging considering this was on Wednesday.
+All that said though, we did get to stop a few good ones and got some incredible views and photos to prove we were there.There were two tunnels which were one lane; barely wide enough for Captain America.
 It made for a fun experience!

 The Park was establish May 11, 1911 and established as Waterton-GlacierInternational Peace Park in 1932; as it shares its border with Canada.
 The Road to the Sun was also established the same year.
 It hosts over 750 lakes in it’s one million twelve thousand acres; spanning 1583 square miles.

-Its highest mountain, ‘Mount Cleveland’ reaches the height of 10,448 feet while elevation at Logan Pass climbs to 6646 feet.
+Its highest mountain, Mount Cleveland reaches the height of 10,448 feet while elevation at Logan Pass climbs to 6646 feet.
 There are 175 mountains.
 Sadly, when Glacier was established, there were 150 glaciers; now there are only 25; Blackfoot Glacier being the largest, reigning only .7 miles.
 Glacier National Park shares 130 miles of U.S. Forest land and 31 miles with Canada’s British Colombia.

 The number of fish species amounts to twenty-four; eighteen native and seven non-native (Lake Trout are native in the Hudson Bay drainage, but are non-native west of the Divide.
 There are 71 species of mammals, 276 documented species of birds and 1990 species of plants; 1132 vascular and 858 non-vascular.